bharaniyhao/bharaniyhao/README.md

 - 👋 Hi, I’m Yao Adzikah
 - 👀 I’m interested in solving problem
 - 🌱 I’m currently learning solution
-- 💞️ I’m looking to collaborate on like mindly
+- 💞️ I’m looking to collaborate with like minded
 - 📫 How to reach me +233266212420